 Volcanic Liquid Gold

 Overlooking the Tweed valley looms 1156m high Mount Warning – with its sheer height and width of over 30 km wide, it has an undeniable presence from many viewpoints at Tropical Fruit World.
 This once active volcano has created rich mineral soil and is one of the reasons why this farm is the perfect environment for growing hundreds of varieties of fruit.
 It is also the reason why you can find the most flora and fauna in Australia around the Mount Warning area.

-Tropical Fruit World was purchased by Bob and Val Brinsmead in 1972, who saw the potential of the land and how ideal the rich red soil was to grow tropical fruit.
-The rich volcanic soil has helped grow and support their 2000 fruit trees.
-Many fruits were planted on the farm, with the primary fruit being avocado, which is why the farm was previously known as Avocadoland.
-As the plantation now has a massive collection of all fruits from all regions its name changed in 1995 to reflect the diversity of the farm.
+The land that is now home to Tropical Fruit World was purchased by Bob and Val Brinsmead in 1972, who saw the potential of the land to grow tropical fruit.
+The rich red volcanic soil has helped develop and support thousands of fruit trees, with the primary fruit being avocado, which is why it was first known as Avocadoland.
+As the plantation has evolved and now has a massive collection of fruits from all regions, its name changed years later to Tropical Fruit World to reflect the diversity of the farm.

-As much as we all wanted to tuck into the fruit, we listened intently to the 20-minute presentation about what we would be tasting, the different varieties, the taste of them and the health benefits of these fruits.
-I found this fascinating and even the younger crowd members seemed captivated by the presentation.
+As much as we all wanted to tuck into the fruit, we listened intently to the 20-minute presentation about what we would be tasting, the different varieties, the flavour we should expect, and the health benefits of the fruits.
+It was a fascinating talk, and even the younger crowd members seemed captivated by the presentation.